rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 But beyond the historical decadal waves of interest in symbolic and connectionist artificial intelligence, the current connectionist AI wave seems more like a variation of the 'dotcom bubble' theme.

-**And if you need more critical specifics than pop-tech media pundits are shouting, check out what an Opan Source GPT model has to say about the situation:**
+**And if you need more critical specifics than some pop-tech media pundits are currently shouting, check out what an Opan Source GPT model has to say about the situation:**
 <img width="1488" height="2266" alt="image" src="https://github.com/user-attachments/assets/5892bf85-f67d-4038-b6b6-aece56fe839a" />